nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Deletes the specified task.<br>
 Format: `delete INDEX`

 > Deletes the task at the specific index.
-The index refers to the index shown in the most recent listing.
+The index refers to the index shown in the most recent listing. <br>
 > The index must be a positive integer 1, 2, 3… If the task selected is a recurring task, user will be prompted to delete all instances of the task or only the next instance of the task.

 Examples: